When is the race?

 Where is Kenosha?

 Kenosha is located on the Wisconsin/ Illinois border, on Lake Michigan.
-It is roughly a one hour drive from Chicago and a 50 minute drive from Milwaukee.
+It is roughly a one hour drive from northern Chicago and a 50 minute drive from Milwaukee.

 What does it cost to race?